As a business owner or marketing professional, you’ve probably heard the argument:

 Print Marketing Supports Hyperlocal

 When you want to reach customers in your immediate vicinity, print marketing is the perfect complement.
 Perhaps you run a small business that relies on local traffic.
-You’re not interested in a global audience, unless you sell a product or service for purchase and delivery online.
+You’re not interested in a global

 Direct mail is a popular and cost-effective way to reach local consumers, but you can also use flyers, business cards, posters, street pole ads, and other outdoor media.
 When you combine print with geo-location services and search engine marketing, you can target specific offerings to specific neighborhoods.